 - Your original passport plus a copy.

 - A letter of no-objection from your employer or sponsor (called a NOC).
-It will need to stipulate your salary, in order to show the amount that will regularly be paid into the bank.
+It will need to stipulate your salary in Saudi Arabia, in order to show the amount that will regularly be paid into the bank.